-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: 2017

-When it comes to battle royale titles there are a handful that comes to mind.
-One of the most popular titles available is Fortnite which has blown up with fans worldwide logging into the game and enjoying the gameplay either as a solo experience or with squads of friends.
-Despite being available since 2017, this game is still just as relevant today.
-There’s countless crossover events that adds other IPs into the title from new characters, costumes, and themed maps.
-Likewise, This game is available for multiple platforms and has been crossplay friendly so even if your friends are not on a PlayStation 4, you can still connect with them online.
+When it comes to battle royale titles, there are more than a handful that comes to mind in 2022.
+One of the most popular titles available is Fortnite, which, despite having been released in 2017, is still quite popular today.
+The title has had countless crossover events introducing other IPs in the form of new characters, costumes, and themed maps.
+This game is available for multiple platforms and is crossplay friendly, so even if your friends are not on a PlayStation 4, you can still connect with them online.

 - Developer: Hazelight Studios